 - i.
-Chapter titled "The WebView Widget" of the The Busy Coder's Guide to Android Development, version 6.3. - ii.
-Chapter titled "Dealing with Threads" of the The Busy Coder's Guide to Android Development, version 6.3. - iii.
-Chapter titled "SQLite Databases" of the The Busy Coder's Guide to Android Development, version 6.3.
+Chapter titled "The WebView Widget" of the The Busy Coder's Guide to Android Development, version 6.9. - ii.
+Chapter titled "Dealing with Threads" of the The Busy Coder's Guide to Android Development, version 6.9. - iii.
+Chapter titled "SQLite Databases" of the The Busy Coder's Guide to Android Development, version 6.9.

-For iPhone: from Beginning iPhone 6 Development Exploring the iOS SDK by Mark, Nutting, LaMarche and Olsson and the web, read:
+For iPhone: from Beginning iOS 7 Development by Mark, Nutting, LaMarche and Olsson and the web, read: